Garmichael/GaneshaDx/README.md

     Click a polygon to select it
     Drag a selection of Polygons to move them
     Drag a Vertex to move it
+    + Key: Grows selection by shared by UV verts
 ---

 # Todo List